-You’ll have to pay card processing fees with your chosen payment gateway, but you wont have to pay transaction or sellers fees like you will on marketplaces like eBay or Amazon, which means you margins are not being hit – that means more profit.
+You’ll have to pay card processing fees with your chosen payment gateway, but you won’t have to pay transaction or sellers fees like you will on marketplaces like eBay or Amazon, which means your margins are not being hit – that means more profit.

 Although building the exact website you have in mind may require some outside help from website developers, you can utilise platforms like Shopify, to make setting up your online shop much easier.

 Cons: Setting up a website will likely incur an initial cost to, and/or an on-going fee.
 Depending on your requirements, this cost can be kept to a minimum but may mean you are not able to utilise all of the features to get the most sales possible.

 If your a small business or your brand is not yet established with high numbers of social media followers or monthly searches, you will not have access to the same number of buyers which would otherwise find navigating sites such as eBay and Amazon.
 Your audience simply won’t know about your site.
 This means you will have to work on increasing your reach through Digital Marketing strategies.

 eBay can help you access a big market, instantly